University of Leeds: Rankings and reputation

 In the 2021 Research Excellence Framework, Leeds was ranked joint 20th (along with the University of Exeter) amongst multi-faculty institutions in the UK for the quality (GPA) of its research and 8th for its Research Power (the grade point average score of a university, multiplied by the full-time equivalent number of researchers submitted).

 Between 2014 and 2015, Leeds was ranked as the 10th most targeted British university by graduate employers, a two place decrease from 8th position in the previous 2014 rankings.

-Internally, the 2021 Times Higher Education World University Rankings ranked Leeds as 153rd in the world and the 2020 CWTS Leiden Ranking ranked Leeds 84th.
+In 2026, Leeds was ranked 11th in the UK and 56th in the world universities ranking by Time magazine and Statista.
+The 2021 Times Higher Education World University Rankings ranked Leeds as 153rd in the world and the 2020 CWTS Leiden Ranking ranked Leeds 84th.
 Leeds is ranked 86th in the world (and 13th in the UK) in the 2023 QS World University Rankings.
 Leeds has also been named University of the Year 2017 by The Times and The Sunday Times' Good University Guide.
 In 2019, it ranked 150th among the universities around the world by SCImago Institutions Rankings.

 In 2009, the university was awarded the Queen's Anniversary Prize for services to engineering and technology.

 Affiliations

-The university is a founding member of the Russell Group, comprising the leading research-intensive universities in the UK, as well as the N8 Group for research collaboration, the Worldwide Universities Network, the Association of Commonwealth Universities, the European University Association, the White Rose University Consortium, the Santander Network and the CDIO Initiative.
+The university is a founding member of the Russell Group of research-intensive universities in the UK, as well as the N8 Research Partnership for research collaboration, the Worldwide Universities Network, the Association of Commonwealth Universities, the European University Association, the White Rose University Consortium, the Santander Network and the CDIO Initiative.
 It is also affiliated to Universities UK.
 The Leeds University Business School holds the 'Triple Crown' of accreditations from the Association to Advance Collegiate Schools of Business, the Association of MBAs and the European Quality Improvement System.